She and Allan

 She and Allan is a novel by H. Rider Haggard, first published in 1921.
 It brought together his two most popular characters, Ayesha from his 1887 novel She (to which it serves as a prequel), and Allan Quatermain from his 1885 novel King Solomon's Mines.
 Umslopogaas from Nada the Lily (1892) also appears in the novel as a major character.
+It is the third of four stories featuring the character Ayesha (pronounced “Assha” according to the author) and the fifteenth in the Quatermain series.

-Along with the other three novels in the Ayesha series, She and Allan was adapted into the 1935 film She.
-She and Allan is the third story in the Ayesha series and the fifteenth in the Quatermain series.
+She and Allan, along with the other stories in the series, was adapted into the 1935 film She.

-It was republished by the Newcastle Publishing Company as the sixth volume of the Newcastle Forgotten Fantasy Library series in September 1975.
+The novel was republished by the Newcastle Publishing Company as the sixth volume of the Newcastle Forgotten Fantasy Library series in September 1975.